 If you’re looking for great career opportunities across numerous industries, you literally can’t go wrong with Python.
 So, if you’re a beginner eager to make the first steps in your chosen career, the only thing left to do is start learning!

-2. Getting Started with Python
+2. Tips and Advice on How to Get Started with Python

 If you have already decided to begin learning Python but don’t know where to start, this is the place for you.
 Getting started can be hard.
 Should you download Python 2.7 or, let’s say, download Python 3.6?
 So, in this section, we’ve compiled vast information and practical tips that will help you find your way.
 We’ll give you an overview of the differences between Python 2 and Python 3 and guide you through the installation process.
 Then, we’ll review the best Python libraries and IDEs and their use cases.
 What’s more, here you’ll discover actionable steps to start learning Python and a list of good free resources you can use.
 Finally, we’ll show you how to find help from experienced Python users should you need it.
 But first things first: